 Penicillin had been around for about 3 decades but for much of that time, it was hard to grow and was not well understood, but the medical researchers knew they were on to something great and so studies in both the UK and US were moving fast to refine both the production and refinement of penicillin and in the early 1960s, Linda was saved by one of the products of this research and progress.
-A variant of penicillin became more widely available and was being released for general use and more important, the strains of Linda’s infection, like many today, had not yet developed resistance to this new miracle medication.
+A variant of penicillin named ampicillin, became more widely available in the early 1960’s and was released for general use and more important, the strains of Linda’s infection, like many today, had not yet developed resistance to this new miracle medication.

 When Linda received her shots of this wonderful byproduct of bread mold, both of these thug bacteria died off in just a few days and my sister was saved.